bespinian/blog/content/posts/run-docker-registry-on-cloud-foundry.md

 date: 2017-08-24
 ---

-If you work a lot with [Docker](https://www.docker.com/), you are probably used to the concept of having a [Docker Registry](https://docs.docker.com/registry/) which allows you to store your images in a safe place.
+If you work a lot with [Docker](https://www.docker.com/), you are probably used to the concept of having a [Docker Registry](https://docs.docker.com/registry/), which allows you to store your images in a safe place.
 There's a public registry that you can use for free at [Docker Store](https://store.docker.com/).
 But what if you don't want your images to be publicly available?
 What if you want to have your images in a safe place that you control?
 The solution is to deploy a private Docker registry.
 Doing so on Cloud Foundry is fairly easy.

 ## Create Registry Binary

-First we need to create the registry's binary to upload it to Cloud Foundry using the [Binary Buildpack](https://github.com/cloudfoundry/binary-buildpack).
+First, we need to create the registry's binary to upload it to Cloud Foundry using the [Binary Buildpack](https://github.com/cloudfoundry/binary-buildpack).
 For that, you need to have [Docker](https://docs.docker.com/engine/installation/) installed.
 Run a `git clone` on the [Docker Distribution repo on GitHub](https://github.com/docker/distribution):

 ```shell
 $ git clone https://github.com/docker/distribution.git